Green Bay Marathon

-The Green Bay Marathon is an annual race event that takes place on the 3rd week of May in Green Bay, Wisconsin.
+The Green Bay Marathon was an annual race event that took place on the third week of May in Green Bay, Wisconsin in the United States.

 History

-The Green Bay Marathon began in June 2000 by Gloria West.
-The current Race Director is Toni Jaeckels.
-The races included are a full marathon, a 1/2 marathon, a 5k race, and a children's race.
+The Green Bay Marathon was started in June 2000 by its first race director, Gloria West.
+The final race director was Toni Jaeckels.
+The races included a full marathon, a half marathon, a 5 km race, and a children's race.
 Its official name is the "Cellcom Green Bay Marathon", as its major sponsor is Cellcom.

-The current full marathon course record is 2:15:15 set by James Boit in 2010.
+The full marathon course record for men is 2:15:15 set by James Boit in 2010.
+The full marathon course record for women is 2:37:39, set in 2010 by Janet Cherobon who broke her own record from the year before.

-The current half marathon course record is 1:04:38 set by Shadrack Muteri in 2008.
+The men's half marathon course record is 1:04:16 set by Josphat Chobei in 2017.
+The women's half marathon course record is 1:12:27 set by Kelly Johnson in 2013.

 The men's marathon in 2008 was won by Ukraine's Andriy Toptun in a time of 2:22:51.

+In 2011, the course was mis-measured resulting in a marathon that was 800 ft too long.

-The race that was held on Sunday, May 20, 2012, was called, due to excessive heat.
+The race that was held on Sunday, May 20, 2012, was halted, due to excessive heat.
 This was the first year in the history of the race that this was done.
 Due to unexpected and quickly escalating heat and humidity, the decision was made to call the race at approximately 9:35 a.m. after the 7:00 a.m. start.
 In the marathon, only ten runners were scored.

 The 2020 race weekend was canceled due to the COVID-19 pandemic.
 The race organizers gave an option to those who had already registered: run a virtual race or defer their entry to the 2021 race weekend.
 But the 2021 event was also canceled.

+The 25th running of the Green Bay Marathon, held on May 19, 2024, was the final running of the race.